rbenrax/upyOS/README.md

 Actual Development:

-- /lib/grubs.py the first process in boot, will create .board file in /etc directory if does not exists, this file shoud be edited to acomodate all the board resources available, if the .board file exists, upyOS process will read its content and will enable the resources to be used by the system, modules, external commands, etc.

-- /lib/kernel.py upyos class is the next load, is the OS core, has internal and external commands (/bin directory), all commands will be moved to external commands to reduce the memory use.
+- /lib/kernel.py is the first module loaded, is the OS core of de system, the first time create in /etc directory the .board file if doesn't exists, external commands are in /bin directory.

-- Actual implementation also can call simple shell scripts, including /etc/init.sh and /etc/rc.local, the start up scripts.
+- Actual implementation also can call simple shell scripts, including /etc/init.sh and /etc/end.sh, the start up scripts and system down scripts.

 - Added editor from https://github.com/octopusengine/micropython-shell/tree/master

-- Reduced memory usage to fit on esp8266
+- Reduced memory usage to fit on esp8266.

-- Added recovery mode, to avoid load of start up failed commands
+- Added recovery mode, to avoid load of start up failed commands or programs.

 - Added environment variables in scripts and python programs, export, echo, unset sdata.getenv() ans sdata.setenv().

 - ls command is now full functional, or so I hope.

-- Now commands translate environment variables.
+- Now, commands translate environment variables.

 - From command line prompt and shell scripts is possible input python code directly: